carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Q1
-- Q2
-- Q3
+- How can I do exploratory data analysis in Python?
+- How do I get help when I am stuck?
+- What impact does an object's type have on what I can do with it?
+- How are expressions evaluated and values assigned to variables?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Explore the structure and content of pandas dataframes
-- Understand data types and missing data
+- Convert data types and handle missing data
-- Use vectors as function arguments
-- Create and convert factors
+- Interpret error messages and develop strategies to get help with Python
-- Understand how Python assigns values to objects
+- Trace how Python assigns values to objects

 ::::::::::::::::::::::::::::::::::::::::::::::::